Helping Canadians get back to work.

 Eligibility Criteria

-• You must be a Canadian citizen and permanent resident of Manitoba, having lived in the province for at least the last year
+• Be a Canadian citizen and permanent resident of Manitoba, having resided in the province for at least the last 12 consecutive months.

 • Assiniboine Community College